ubvu/open-ri-tools/scripts/coauthor_network_v2.md

 - works are not cached (caused memory overflow)
 - only one network is created at a time (no year slider)

+New features
+- research fields
+- networks of coauthors

 ## Backend